TheColorPlum/IBOB/docs/deployment.md

 Constants for the server:

-- `SERVER_PORT`: The port number that the server runs on.
+- `PORT`: The port number that the server runs on.
+This is set already by Google App Engine, so we don't need to specify it.

 Constants about the admin (i.e. us):

 - `ADMIN_BSID`: Admin's Blockstack ID.
-- `ADMIN_PRVIATE_KEY`: Admin's private key (the one corresponding to the public key in our Blockstack zonefile).
+- `ADMIN_PRIVATE_KEY`: Admin's private key (the one corresponding to the public key in our Blockstack zonefile).

 URLs: